Memory-Dominated Quantum Criticality as a Universal Route to High-Temperature Superconductivity: Appendix B: Gaussian MSRJD integration of a relaxation-mode reservoir and emergence of the self-energy

-This makes explicit, at the level of a controlled Gaussian MSRJD integration, why the relaxation-rate spectrum provides the natural basis for the effective dynamics and response of the collective field.
+In this sense, $\rho(\lambda)$ plays a role directly analogous to the Lehmann spectral function in Hamiltonian many-body theory.
+For an operator $O$ with energy eigenstates $|n\rangle$, the usual spectral representation involves weights $|\langle0|O|n\rangle|^2$ multiplying poles at energies $E_n$.
+Here, by contrast, the relevant poles are located at the relaxation rates $\lambda_\alpha$, and the corresponding spectral weights are the squared overlap amplitudes $g_\alpha^2$ between the collective field and the relaxation eigenmodes.

-\emph{(VIII) Coarse-grained field extension:} We promote the collective coordinate to a coarse-grained field $\phi(\mathbf r,t)$.
-At the Gaussian level the MSRJD action reads
+Thus the TDOS should be understood not merely as a bare counting density of modes, but as the physically observable spectral weight distribution of the relaxation spectrum for the collective field under consideration.
+Equation~(\ref{eq:app_sigma_tdos_direct}) makes explicit, at the level of a controlled Gaussian MSRJD integration, why the relaxation-rate spectrum provides the natural basis for the effective dynamics and response of the collective field.